Vaeshari

 Weakness: Aconite

 Despite their power, the Vaeshari have a lethal vulnerability: Aconite, also called Wolfsbane.
 Exposure to the plant in any form, smoke, tea, tincture, or even touch, disrupts their connection to magic.
-Prolonged contact can sever their ability to shift forms or access their tail-bound power entirely.
+Prolonged contact can sever their ability to shift forms or access their power entirely.
 Many keep charms of obsidian or foxbone to shield against intentional poisoning, and the plant is strictly forbidden within their sacred grounds.

 Cultural Footprints